-Night care is any care provided after midnight.
+1. Night care is any care provided after midnight.

-Staff members shall be awake at all times and shall have children in view at all times.
+1. Staff members shall be awake at all times and shall have children in view at all times.

-Evening quiet time activity shall be provided to each child arriving before bedtime.
+1. Evening quiet time activity shall be provided to each child arriving before bedtime.

-- 1. Children who are in care overnight shall be provided with a nutritious breakfast prior to leaving for school or other activities. - 2.
+- 1. Children who are in care overnight shall be provided with a breakfast prior to leaving for school or other activities. - 2.
 Supper shall be provided to children during the evening meal hours. - 3.
-Nutritional snacks shall be provided to children in attendance for more than 2 1/2 hours prior to bedtime.
+Snacks meeting the current U.S. Department of Agriculture guidelines shall be provided to children in attendance for more than 2 1/2 hours prior to bedtime.